lauset/lauset/README.md

-## 👋 Hi, I’m lauset
+## 😁 Hi, I’m lauset

-- ✨ I’m interested in Unity3D, MonoGame
+- ✨ I’m interested in Cocos2d, Unity3D, MonoGame

 - 📖 I’m currently learning C++

-- 🏠 Organization of I'm on gitee [WeBoys](https://gitee.com/baby783)
+- 🤪 Account of I'm on gitee [lauset](https://gitee.com/lauset)

 My job is web development.
 I like to study some front-end frameworks.
 I hope I can become an open source author one day and share my congratulations to you.